ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

 Isotope Detection
 -----------------

-.. **Isotope Detection**

 |UI06|

 **Are Samples Labeled?**

    * *Bookmarks, peak detection, file export*: Select the labeled atoms that should be used in bookmarking, peak detection and export.
-D2: Deuterium, C13: Labeled carbon, N15: Labeled nitrogen, S34: Labeled sulphur.

-   * *Isotopic barplot*: Select the labeled atoms that should be displayed in the isotopic barplot.
 D2: Deuterium, C13: Labeled carbon, N15: Labeled nitrogen, S34: Labeled sulphur.

    * *Isotopic widget*: Select the labeled atoms that should be displayed in the isotopic widget.
 D2: Deuterium, C13: Labeled carbon, N15: Labeled nitrogen, S34: Labeled sulphur.